Hamidhrf/AutoCodeGenerator-k8s/README.md

 # AutoCodeGenerator
-Repository for code generation , code review and code refactor
+Repository contains UI, Intermediate service, AI service and other configurations for code generator project.